When your dress or top needs to be taken up at the shoulders, the process is not difficult.

 Often, my customers will tell me to just stitch across the strap and cut off the excess.

-Yes, you can do a version of that, but it seldom looks professional.
+Yes, you can do a version of that, but it leaves a very large lump that doesn’t always lay flat, is difficult to sew through and seldom looks professional.

-Many times, that procedure won’t work because when you pin it up, the front strap is narrower than the back strap.
-(We’ll cover what to do about that problem at the end of this post.)
+In addition, often, that procedure won’t work because when you pin it up, the front strap is narrower than the back strap.
+(We’ll cover what to do about that problem near the end of this post.)

-If you want to know how to shorten spaghetti straps, look at this post.
+If you want to know how to shorten spaghetti straps, here’s a post on how to shorten spaghetti straps.

 Here’s an example of a wedding dress that I got in this week where the straps are too long: